 This is especially powerful when your team needs to export a different combination of pages each time, customize the document's structure based on your requirements, and make final changes before you export the document.

-You can watch the following tutorial to learn more about the document composer feature and use the following example to see how it works:
+You can watch the following tutorial to learn more about the Organize Page Tree feature and use the following example to see how it works:

 Example: Prepare a new proposal based on existing pages

 For this example, we will build a new proposal to send to a client, but we'll assemble the content based on existing Confluence pages.
 The hierarchy of the proposal should look like this:

 Terms and Conditions

 From the Document Library, click on new document and select Start from scratch.
 Give the document a descriptive title – in this case, the client name – and optionally add a summary, a cover image and labels:

 Next, assemble existing Confluence pages via Organize Page Tree option.
 With this option, you can now easily add pages to your document in bulk.

 Give the document a Prefix.
 This enables you to avoid Confluence page title conflicts when copying content that already exists in the same space.

 From the search bar on the left you can search for pages within your space.
 Once you've found the right page, drag and drop it into the document on the right.